The Most Spooktacular Halloween Houses in New Jersey

 JILL PACE

 Franklin Lakes: There are only three homes on the cul-de-sac off Franklin Farms Court, but it will be obvious which one is dedicated to frightening the neighborhood.
 There are 10 animatronics set up across the front yard.
 In between, there are some other cool decorations like a graveyard and crime scene.
 At night a red spotlight shines on the display, which makes it look even more creepy.
-And starting this Sunday, the animatronics “come alive” at dusk every night (except if there is heavy rain).
+Rhe animatronics “come alive” at dusk (except if there is heavy rain).

 Hawthorne: Welcome to the Graveyard!
 There are blowups, lights and lots of skeletons at 80 8th Ave. which you can see nightly from sundown to 10 pm.

 Keyport: The Benitez family sure knows how to throw a party – a Halloween party, that is!
-There will be a wedding at 120 Main St. this year.
+They got married at 120 Main St. in 2023 and this year will hold an anniversary party.
 They started building their epic set in September.
+There are tons of animatronics, projections, scary music and at time actors wandering around.

 ARI GOLDBERGER